Skip to main content

 Nicole Gray is a digital archivist and an assistant professor in the University of Nebraska-Lincoln Libraries.
 She has a Ph.D. in English from the University of Texas at Austin and a M.A. in Library and Information Science from the University of Arizona.
 She has contributed to a number of digital editorial and archival projects, including the Walt Whitman Archive and the Genoa Indian School Digital Reconciliation Project.
 Her work for the Charles W. Chesnutt Archive has involved building the technical framework for the correspondence catalog.

-Kevin McMullen, project manager, is a Research Assistant Professor in the Department of English at UNL.
+Kevin McMullen, project manager, is a Research Associate Professor in the Department of English at UNL.
 He is a long-time staff member of the Walt Whitman Archive and also currently serves as its project manager.
 Kevin is also the editor and co-creator of Fanny Fern in The New York Ledger, a digital edition of the newspaper columns of the 19th century writer Fanny Fern.
-He was a past president and currently serves on the board of the Digital Americanists society, and occasionally teaches courses in American literature.
+He was a past president and currently serves on the board of the Digital Americanists society, and occasionally teaches courses on American literature and the editing and publishing industry.

 Lauren Millhorn, research assistant, is a master's student focusing on Literary and Cultural Studies at the University of Nebraska-Lincoln.
 She completed her B.A. in English at Westminster College (PA), where she was a Teacher's Assistant for a Native American Literature and Film course.
 Her paper From Receptors to Revisors: Readers in the Cruso(e) Narrative" appeared in the 2022 issue of Johns Hopkins University's Macksey Journal.
 Lauren's research interests include hip-hop literature, Indigenous Literature of North America, Black Literature, and Queer Theory.
-At the Archive, Lauren transcribes and encodes reviews of Chesnutt's work.
+At the Archive, Lauren has transcribed and encoded reviews of Chesnutt's work and is currently helping to transcribe Chesnutt's correspondence.
 She is originally from Rogers, Ohio.

 Kenneth M. Price, co-editor, first began publishing on Chesnutt in 1995 with "Charles Chesnutt, the Atlantic Monthly, and the Intersection of African-American Fiction and Elite Culture."
 Since then his scholarly efforts have mainly focused on Whitman studies and on issues in digital humanities—he is a founding co-director of the Center for Digital Research in the Humanities at University of Nebraska-Lincoln.
 He is also a past president of both the Association for Documentary Editing and the Society for Textual Scholarship.
 Price became a co-editor of the Chesnutt Archive in 2017.